 Organizers may submit "two-part" or "back-to-back" panel proposals on related themes or topics but each proposal will be reviewed on its own merits.
 The Program Committee cannot guarantee acceptance of a series of panels, nor can it guarantee specific scheduling requests for accepted "two-part" or "back-to-back" panels.

 A Roundtable is a panel format at which no formal papers are listed.
 This format provides opportunities for participants with specific expertise to discuss with each other, and with members of the audience, issues or themes concerning a discipline or an Asian regional area.
+A 350-word (maximum) abstract is required for the panel itself and should fully explain its purpose, its issue(s)/theme(s), and scope; including the role of each participant during the roundtable discussion.
 A roundtable lasts for two hours.
-Roundtables should not exceed , including the Chair.
-Individuals may serve dual roles (Chair & Discussant) within the roundtable.
+Roundtables should not exceed SIX (6) active participants, including the Chair.
+This means we will only accept a maximum of five (5) individuals listed as Discussants and (1) person listed as the Chair.
+Individuals may serve dual roles (Chair & Discussant) within the roundtable however, if the Chair is also taking part in the discussion and intends to have their name also listed as discussant, this individual is included in the count of the maximum five (5) discussants.
 Note: The Organizer is not considered an active participant.
 An active participant is an individual actively participating (chairing, presenting, discussing) during the panel session.

 Workshops are sessions relating to teaching and professional development, with a special emphasis on the learning or development of new skills.
 Workshops might concern language pedagogy, the use of instructional technology in the classroom, new tools for research, tips on publishing a first book, the exchange of syllabi, and the like.
 They may contain paper presentations or follow a more informal roundtable format, but in all cases should allow considerable time for discussion and exchange of ideas.
 A 250-word (maximum) abstract is required for the panel itself.